Taveuni Transport Options

 3. Taveuni on an All-Inclusive Cruise

 Taveuni is just one of many islands visited on the small ship cruises with Captain Cook Cruises.
 On the Colonial Fiji Discovery Cruise, you’ll discover four cultures across the islands of Taveuni and Vanua Levu, as well as delve into Taveuni’s Bouma National Park to visit the famous Bouma Falls.
 Alternatively, the 12-day Northern Discovery Cruise stops by the Lavena Coastal Walk and waterfall on Taveuni before making for the remote Lau Islands.
-The cruises include guided tours, meals, activities and use of snorkelling equipment.
+The cruises include guided tours, meals, activities and the use of snorkelling equipment.
+Find out more about Captain Cook Cruises on Viator and Tripadvisor.

 Taxis are relatively easy to find in the Taveuni towns of Matei, Waiyevo and Naqara.
 Taxis on Taveuni do not run on a metre so it’s best to agree on a price before using a taxi to avoid any surprises.
 Most taxi drivers offer private driver services for the day, which can often work out to be cheaper than hiring a car – usually around FJ$140 for the day.
 Ask around Maqai Airport, Waiyevo or Naqara for private drivers.
 Otherwise, most accommodations on the island will be able to organise a driver for you.
 Note that some drivers might not be keen to venture onto some of the inland roads, so be sure to ask.